 In particular, Luther became known for his painstaking acts of confession that led even his mentor and the vicar general himself, Johann von Staupitz, to dismiss his sins as trivial at most.

-Luther discovering transformative grace
+Martin Luther discovering transformative grace

 Luther upheld a rigorous standard of contrition, wherein the penitent was expected to feel sorrow and offer confession for every single sin committed.
 Luther experienced, therefore, a great deal of spiritual angst that would follow him throughout his life, both before and after the Protestant Reformation began.